carlonicora/RAW/jinx.md

 ### Abilities

-In Jinx, abilities are the cornerstone of the action resolution.
+In RAW, abilities are the cornerstone of the action resolution.
 Each ability belongs to one of the three traits.
 Each character starts their journey with a total of 60 points to distribute amongst their abilities.
 The starting value of each ability is the value of the trait the ability belongs to.
 A character can distribute the points in how many abilities they feel like; however, the player cannot assign more than 20 points to a single ability.

 Deciding how to distribute points is an art more than a science.
 Putting a few points in many abilities may generate a jack of all trades which is the master of none.
 On the other side picking only three abilities maxed out to 20 points each will generate strong weaknesses in the character.
 As a rule of thumb, picking 6 abilities and distributing the points amongst those generates a rounded, balanced character with strength and weaknesses alike.

 ### Backstory

 Role playing game is much more than numbers.
-While Jinx focuses on game mechanics, it also recognises the importance of having well rounded characters.
+While RAW focuses on game mechanics, it also recognises the importance of having well rounded characters.
 A character can thrive only when its player understand the story and the motives for the character to exists.
 These can be identified by telling how the character came to be.
 A simple way to write a backstory is to start from their traits and abilities.
 By using those as blueprint to identify each character's past, it is easy to write a consistent backstory.

 Please note we stand for storytelling, and storytellers should rely on characters' backstory to create personal, intense adventures.
 While this is not easily measurable as a simple stat, we highly recommend to focus on this.
 Not only it will give storytellers ways of making campaigns more interesting for the players; it will help players get in character much faster and with more intensity.

-### Character psychology

-Many times players have trouble bonding with their characters, because of the complexity of the separation between player and character.
-To simplify players' lives and provide storytellers with a simple way of understanding a character, Jinx strongly suggests each player to run a personality test as if in their character's shoes.
-The simplest way of identifying a character psychology is through a "five big personalities" test (https://www.truity.com/test/big-five-personality-test).
-This test produces a very simple outcome called OCEAN Model (https://en.wikipedia.org/wiki/Big_Five_personality_traits) that defines five element of a personality:
-* Openness to experience _(inventive/curious vs. consistent/cautious)_
-* Conscientiousness _(efficient/organized vs. easy-going/careless)_
-* Extraversion _(outgoing/energetic vs. solitary/reserved)_
-* Agreeableness _(friendly/compassionate vs. challenging/detached)_
-* Neuroticism _(sensitive/nervous vs. secure/confident)_

 ### Character motivations